molokochris/Hydro-Alert/README.md

-# Water Alert: Polokwane Water Delivery App
+# Hydro Alert: Polokwane Water Delivery App

 # Introduction

-Water Alert is a mobile application designed to address the issue of water scarcity in Polokwane, South Africa.
+**Hydro Alert** is a mobile application designed to address the issue of water scarcity in Polokwane, South Africa.
 The app provides community members with real-time updates about the municipality's water delivery schedule, ensuring they are prepared and have access to water when it arrives.
 This eliminates the frustration of missed water deliveries and helps manage water consumption effectively.

 # Problem Statement